Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 It can either deliver them onto designation from a self-carried LANTIRN pod or onto a laser designation from another aircraft or ground source.

 The GBUs carried are mounted on the Phoenix rails themselves on stations 3-6 as the additional size of a GBU compared to a normal Mk-80 series bomb makes it impossible to use the substations on the rails for those.
-Each station is capable of carrying one GBU up to the size of the GBU-10.
-As for the GBU-24 they need to be carried one each on the front and back rails and on opposite sides of the aircraft as the GBU-24 is larger than the GBU-10.
+Each station is capable of carrying one GBU up to the size of the GBU-16.
+As for the GBU-10 and 24, the 10 can be carried on the front rails (3 and 6) and the 24 on one front rail and one back rail as they need to be carried on opposite sides of the aircraft due to the larger wing assembly.

 :Note: GBU laser codes are set as per :ref:`MESET` or via the kneeboard.